Central Puget Sound Interstate 5 - Delay

 The heat maps below show vehicle hours of delay by time of day (measured in 5-minute intervals) and milepost.
 The darker the shading in a particular spot on the heat map, the more hours of delay occurred at that time and place.
 Shading is standardized across all corridors to allow for comparison.

 There is a separate heat map for each direction of travel.
-The northbound graph below is read from the bottom to the top, while the corresponding southbound graph is read from the top to the bottom.
-For additional details on how to read heat maps, see WSDOT's Handbook for Corridor Capacity Evaluation (PDF 5.9MB).
+The northbound graph below is read from bottom to top, while the corresponding southbound graph is read from top to bottom.
+For additional details on how to read heat maps, refer to WSDOT's Handbook for Corridor Capacity Evaluation (PDF 5.9MB).

 Sources: WSDOT Transportation Safety and Systems Analysis Division and WSDOT TRACFLOW (https://tracflow.wsdot.wa.gov/)

-In 2022, delay increase compared to 2021 due to the ongoing recovery of traffic volume in the wake of COVID-19.
-However, delay was still significantly lower compared to the pre-pandemic level.
+In 2022, delay slightly increased compared to 2021 due to the ongoing recovery of traffic volume in the wake of COVID-19.
+However, delay was still significantly lower compared to the pre-pandemic levels.

 In 2021 delay increased compared to 2020 due to the ongoing recovery of traffic volume in the wake of COVID-19.
 However, delay was still significantly lower compared to the pre-pandemic level.
 Travel delay on the I-5 corridor occurred in the same sections as previous years, with the most intense vehicle delay occurring northbound between the I-90 interchange and Northgate (including around downtown Seattle) and southbound at the SR 520 interchange and SeaTac.